Self-Care Medical Devices

 Legal framework

-Self-care medical devices are currently regulated by Council Directive 93/42/EEC concerning medical devices.
-However, this Directive will be replaced by Regulation (EU) 2017/745 on medical devices, amending Directive 2001/83/EC, Regulation (EC) No 178/2002 and Regulation (EC) No 1223/2009 and repealing Council Directives 90/385/EEC and 93/42/EEC.
+Medical devices, including self-care medical devices, are regulated by Regulation (EU) 2017/745 on medical devices, amending Directive 2001/83/EC, Regulation (EC) No 178/2002 and Regulation (EC) No 1223/2009 and repealing Council Directives 90/385/EEC and 93/42/EEC

 You might be interested in

-By when do self-care medical devices need to comply with Regulation 2017/745?
+• By when do self-care medical devices need to comply with Regulation 2017/745?

-What are the changes introduced by Regulation 2017/745 concerning self-care medical devices?
+• What are the changes introduced by Regulation 2017/745 concerning self-care medical devices?

 Apart from general changes that affect all types of medical devices, such as improved transparency through a comprehensive EU database on medical devices and a device traceability system based on unique device identification or strengthening of post-market surveillance requirements for manufacturers, Regulation 2017/745 expressly recognizes substance-based medical devices.
 In particular, classification rule 21 addresses specifically medical devices composed of substances or of combinations of substances.

-What is the difference between self-care medical devices and (non-prescription) medicines?
+• What is the difference between self-care medical devices and (non-prescription) medicines?

 The main difference between self-care medical devices and (non-prescription) medicines concerns the mode of action.
 Self-care medical devices achieve their principal intended action by chemico-physical means whereas (non-prescription) medicines act by pharmacological, immunological or metabolic means.